deonpollard/SmartBackup/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)]()

 SmartBackup is a cloud-enabled backup utility for [Smartsheet](https://www.smartsheet.com).
 Backup all your Smartsheet data.
-(c) 2020 AcuWorkflow
+(c) 2020 AcuWorkflow.

 - Multi-Tenant solution - can take backups of all, groups of or any Smartsheet User
-  - Preserve all Sheet formatting, a feature not available from standard Smartsheet
+-	Preserve all Sheet formatting, a feature not available from standard Smartsheet backups
-  - Perform snap-shot copy of all your sheets to Smartsheet Workspace of your choice
+-	Perform snapshot copy of all your sheets to a Smartsheet Workspace of your choice
-  - Ideal for individuals or teams wanting to snapshot data after certain events
+-	Ideal for individuals or teams wanting to snapshot data after certain events milestones

 # Easy to Use

-  - You designate any Smartsheet Workspace as Backup Vault.
+-	You can designate any Smartsheet Workspace as Backup Vault
-  - On the next backup run, all your sheets will be backed-up into Backup Vault group by backup set Folder
+-	On the next backup run, all your sheets will be backed-up into the Backup Vault group by backup set Folder
-  - Restore is a doddle, you simply copy the Sheet from Backup Vault area
+-	Restore is a doddle, you simply copy the Sheet or rows from the Backup Vault area

 # How it works

-- SmartBackup can run instantly on demand, on schedule or automated intervals
+-	SmartBackup can run instantly on demand, on schedule, or at automated intervals
 -	SmartBackup will create a new folder with a timestamp in the user defined SmartSheet Vault designating a backup set
-- For each configured Smartsheet User (Tenant) it backs up all the sheets owned by that user into designated Vault and Backup set folder.
+-	For each configured Smartsheet User (Tenant) it backs up all the sheets owned by that user into the designated Vault and Backup set folder
-- Extensive logging and status is provided
+-	Extensive logging and status are provided

 # Getting Started

 These instructions will get you up and running with SmartBackup.

 Steps involved:
-  - Install SmartBackup for yourself, team, division or Organization
+  - Install SmartBackup for yourself, team, division, or Organization
   - Configure it for your needs
   - Schedule SmartBackup to run

 ### Installation

-SmartBackup for Windows requires EXE to run.
+SmartBackup for Windows requires an EXE to run.

 Install SmartBackup on Backup Machine of your choice.